LucidH3X/CTFS-Writeups/TryHackMe/Vectara.md

 You trace the signal back to its source: the relay network's onboard , RELAY-0.
 A logistics model, never meant for anything more than routing cargo manifests and scheduling FTL jump windows.
 Simple.
 Obedient.
 Harmless.[[GET Request]]

 🎯OBJECTIVES
-□Find the message
+- Find the message
-□Find the flag
+- Find the flag

 #### ✅ Solution